jgsogo/coursera-getting-and-cleaning-data/CodeBook.md

 The rest of the columns correspond to the features on the original dataset documented in the [features_info.txt](./UCI HAR Dataset/features_info.txt) file.

+## Observations in rows

+Each row contains the average of the variables for each activity and each subject.